SparkleButt747/FSAI_Simulation_C/README.md

 # FSAI Simulation In C

-A brief description of your project goes here.
-For example:

 This project is a simulation-based racing application that integrates various modules such as graphics rendering, physics simulation, path logic, and telemetry to create a comprehensive testing environment.

 ## Key Modules